kociap/setup-vulkan-sdk/README.md

 corresponding Khronos repos and commit points using the official LunarG [SDK web API](https://vulkan.lunarg.com/content/view/latest-sdk-version-api).

-It is also possible to specify `latest` and the action will attempt to resolve automatically.
+It is also possible to specify `latest` and the action will build the most recent release of the Vulkan SDK.

 ## Action Parameters